maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/4-training.rst

 MEG Quiz
 ---------

 Test your knowledge.
-Click the next link to start the quizz, you will need to sign-in to your email.
+Click the next link to start the quiz, you will need to sign-in to your email.
  `Quiz form access <https://docs.google.com/forms/d/e/1FAIpQLSfpJx-E2YwoEvfH5JGNksXimtnyol8553SXU_EYrdWqzx7AtA/viewform?usp=sharing>`_